 Consent for 300 laying hens.

-Selling hen, duck and quail eggs at the gate, farmers market and to five local cafes/lodges
+We have been selling hen, duck and quail eggs at the gate, farmers market, five local cafes/lodges.

-We are the only egg farmer in the Kaikoura district that has had MPI compliance registrations, which cafes/restauraunts and hotels, are oblidged to buy from.
+We have been the only egg farmer in the Kaikoura district that has had MPI compliance registration, which cafes/restaurants and hotels, are oblidged to buy from.

 The small scale of our business means that we may not be able to meet a surge in demand.
-As we have not lost clients because of this, it indicates a probable link between hens eating insect life around our ponds, and chefs identifying the quality of our eggs for recipes, such as mayonnaise.
+However we have not lost clients because of this.
+We take this as a compliment, and a probable link between our "true" free-ranging hens, and chefs identifying the quality of our eggs for recipes for mayonnaise.